-Familiarisation Programme for Independent
+Familiarisation Programme for Independent Directors

-Pursuant to the Code of Conduct for Independent

-Directors specified under the Companies Act, 2013

-and requirements of the Listing Regulations, the Company has framed a familiarisation programme for all its Independent Directors.
-The Company follows a structured orientation programme for the Independent industry the Company operates into, its business model, updates on the business and operations of the Company and their roles, rights and responsibilities.
+Pursuant to the Code of Conduct for Independent Directors specified under the Companies Act, 2013 and requirements of the Listing Regulations, the Company has framed a familiarisation programme for all its Independent Directors.
+The Company follows a structured orientation programme for the Independent Directors to familiarise them to understand the nature of industry the Company operates into, its business model, updates on the business and operations of the Company and their roles, rights and responsibilities.